praesongprasit/EventSiteTest/src/panellists/rachel-collingridge.md

 <p>Rachel, as soon as the topic, I think maybe like our very first, like, post on LinkedIn.
 Suddenly, Rachel came in and goes, "oh my gosh, I wanna" or "I wanna be involved in some way.
 This topic is my thing."</p>

-<p>I met her and she just talked about this thing, and she was telling me in this book, in this book, in this study, and just exciting all these resource.
+<p>I met her and she just talked about this thing, and she was telling me in this book, in this book, in this study, and just exciting all these resources.
 So it's like, "oh my gosh, we need to talk about this with Rachel."</p>

 <p>And, Rahul, he works with me.</p>